FAQs

 What changes has the US made to de minimis tariff exemption for low-value shipments?

-Low-Value postal shipments of Chinese goods (including Hong Kong): Duties apply as follows:
+Low-Value postal shipments including mail: Duties apply as follows:

-NB: Each postal/ courier company is able to choose whether to apply the 54% or the US$100 fee.
-This applies on a uniform basis, for all shipments.
+NB: Each carrier (shipping company or airline) is liable for paying the duties and is required to apply either the ad valorem tariff or the specific duty on a uniform basis, for all shipments.

 My product will have a tariff applied.
 Who can I talk to?